Examples of full Lucene search syntax (advanced queries)

 When constructing queries for Azure AI Search, you can replace the default simple query parser with the more powerful Lucene query parser to formulate specialized and advanced query expressions.

 The Lucene parser supports complex query formats, such as field-scoped queries, fuzzy search, infix and suffix wildcard search, proximity search, term boosting, and regular expression search.
 The extra power comes with more processing requirements so you should expect a slightly longer execution time.
-In this article, you can step through examples demonstrating query operations based on full syntax.
+In this article, you can step through examples that demonstrate query operations based on full syntax.

 Note